 Research biologists study the natural world to understand how living systems work.
-They use the latest scientific tools and techniques in both laboratory settings and the outdoors.
-Research biology can be conducted from exotic locations around the world.
-Scientific discoveries increase our understanding of biology and may be put to practical use to find solutions to specific problems.
+They use the latest tools and techniques in the lab and the outdoors and conduct their research from different exotic locations around the world.

-Biologists in management and conservation careers are interested in taking environmental problems and finding solutions to preserve the natural world for generations to come.
-Management and conservation biologists will work with members of a community to develop management plans and put them into action.
-Park rangers protect state and national parks, help preserve their natural resources, and educate the general public.
-Zoo biologists carry out endangered species recovery programs.
+Biologists in management conservation take environmental problems and find solutions to preserve the natural world.
+You'll work with members of a community to develop plans and put them into action.
+Some of these scientists are park rangers and zoo biologists.

 |Environmental Scientist||Environmental Engineer|